LuiseFreese/PowerApps-EPPC24/1_menu.md

 ### Use the OnSelect-property

 Of course we created the menu to click on the buttons.
-We have 9 menu items but only one button we can work with.
+We have 5 menu items so far, but only one button we can work with.

 We will use this code on the button inside the gallery on the `OnSelect`-property.

-First we remember which item we clicked and store it in `varMenuItem`.
+First we remember which item we clicked and store it in `gblSelected`.
+We will use this to highlight our selected item in the next step.

-Afterwards we use `Switch()` to distinguish between the actions between clicking button 1 to 9.
+Afterwards we use `Switch()` to distinguish between the actions between clicking button 1 to 5.
 Those could navigate to different screens, open modal windows or do whatever we need in our apps.

 ```
-//we can use this to change parts of the UI if we need to
-Set(varMenuItem, ThisItem.id);
+Set(gblSelected, ThisItem.id);

 //This is the immediate action that happen on the click
 Switch(ThisItem.id,